By Eric | Updated May 26, 2024

 Below are detailed instructions on how to reach this special place in Port Stephens.
 This inviting rock pool with champagne-like water is perfect for swimming, relaxing, and photography.
 Below you’ll find four steps to reach the Champagne Spa in Boat Harbour, Port Stephens.

-1. Go to the Boat Harbour whale watch lookout
+Step 1: Go to the Boat Harbour whale watch lookout

 The first tip to find the Champagne Spa at Boat Harbour in Port Stephens is to get to the Boat Harbour whale watch lookout.
 Our family took public transportation to Boat Harbour from where we stayed at Middle Rock (Ingenia lodging).
 That itself was an experience!

-Consider public transportation
+Consider Taking public transportation to Get There

 The bus doesn’t run often and we ended up having to wait about an hour until the next one came through on our way back.
-But, I’m not complaining and was thankful for the low cost transportation Port Stephens offered.
+But, I’m not complaining and was thankful for the low cost transportation Port Stephens offered!

-First step: Do a google search for “Boat Harbour whale watch lookout.”
+Do a google search for “Boat Harbour whale watch lookout.”
 Use these directions to get to Boat Harbour.
 Go to the whale watch lookout.

 Finding the whale watch lookout is straightforward.
 As you come into Boat Harbour on Blanch Drive, you will follow it down until you hit Noamunga Street.
-Here, you’ll encounter a gravel parking lot at the head of the whale watch platform.
+Here, you’ll encounter a gravel parking lot at the head of the “whale watch platform.”

 Address to the Champagne Spa in Boat Harbour